BitlyTwiser/tinyORM/README.md

   etc..
 ```
 - only the postgres connection will be established, the repated connection will be ignored.

+# Package notes:
+- This ORM uses google uuid to generate UUID's for the application, the UUID's may be expected whilst using structs as models

 # Notes for MYSQL: